 - 100%complete a culminating experience from research project, thesis or portfolio

 We have a well-defined process to help first year students no matter where you are in your decision making process.
 You’ll have a qualified faculty advisor to guide you, curriculum options providing you with a variety of experiences, and the full resources of our career counseling office.
 Not to mention the hundreds of alumnae who are willing to help mentor you along your way.
 All of this is aimed at uncovering your passions, and developing an education and career path to lead you to a more fulfilling life.

 The Office of Academic Affairs and First-Year Studies provides advisors who will help you make informed academic decisions.
 They collaborate with faculty about your needs and monitor your progress towards graduation.
 They’ll also encourage you to take courses suited to your interests and abilities.

 The Career Crossings Office offers information and guidance.
 The staff encourages students to consider more than which careers are associated with specific majors, and ask more fundamental personal questions, such as ‘What do I like to do?’
-The Alumnae Resource Network also provides a database of nearly 5,000 graduates who are willing to assist you with career information, internship opportunities, and personal insights concerning typical career paths.
+The Alumnae Resource Network also provides a database of over 8,000 graduates who are willing to assist you with career information, internship opportunities, and personal insights concerning typical career paths.

 Morgan Carroll '15 was a communication studies major who always dreamed of living in New York City.
-She says Saint Mary's helped her push her boundaries and discover more about herself.
+She says Saint Mary's faculty helped her push her boundaries and discover more about herself.